designravenous/domain_resolution/README.md

 - after the script have gone through requests for each items of the text file a Flask app will be running.
 - Verify this on 'http://localhost:5000/'
-- on a seperate bash tab, run the
+- on a seperate bash tab, run: python test_restAPI.py